KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 ---

 _Burning is contagious.
-Applies Pyro in AOE around Burning person/object_
+Applies Pyro in AoE around Burning person/object_

 Can light the fire of a Dendro state subject if lay it near Dendro Burning subject (perfect for trolling… and more)